 Far be it from me to criticize anyone in government.
 (Yeah.
 Right.)
-But there’s something that’s been on my mind ever since people started piling on the auto industry, and this comment from Rahm Emmanuel brought it back to mind.
+But there’s something that’s been on my mind ever since people started piling on the auto industry, and this comment

 The president’s chief of staff criticized U.S. car companies Sunday for relying too long and gas guzzlers and not investing enough in alternative energy vehicles.

 Rahm Emanuel also said the automakers have an outdated health care cost structure.
 He said the companies are making the kind of changes now that many people long had told them to make.

 President Barack Obama’s auto industry task force is trying to restructure General Motors (GM) and Chrysler by a March 31 deadline.
 If the Obama administration fails to approve their turnaround plans, earlier loans could be called back and the companies could be forced into bankruptcy.